-Children's mental health problems disrupt healthy development and are among the leading causes of disability for children and youth.
-There are opportunities, however, to improve mental capital through different types of intervention.
-We can make efforts to build the cognitive and emotional resources that influence how well an individual is able to experience a high quality of life.
-On the other hand, the problems extend beyond an individual to family members and communities.
-Thus, system-wide changes and setting approach are needed [1, 2].
-The emergence of a settings approach has been attributed to the Ottawa Charters (WHO, 1986) statement that health is created and lived by people within the settings of their everyday life.
-More research into system interventions is needed to produce evidence base to transform child and family services.
+Opportunities exist, however, to improve mental capital through interventions: we can try to build the cognitive and emotional resources that influence how an individual is able to experience a high quality of life.
+Some problems nevertheless extend beyond the individual to family members and communities.
+Thus, system-wide changes and a settings approach are needed.
+The emergence of such an approach has been attributed to the Ottawa Charters (WHO, 1986) statement which claims that health is created and lived by people within the settings of their everyday life.
+More research into system interventions is needed to produce an evidence base to transform child and family services.

-Many evidence-based interventions fail to take an ecologic perspective in order to achieve a population-level impact.
-Children's problems may develop as a result of problems within their families or communities and may include parental mental health problems, food and housing insecurity, or exposure to dangerous neighborhoods or challenging schools.
-Intervention may be more effective when directed to the underlying issues and designed to fit the work flow and staffing of local child and family services [3].
+Many evidence-based interventions fail to take an ecological perspective for achieving a population-level impact.
+Children's problems may develop because of problems within their families or communities, and may include parental mental health problems, food and housing insecurity or exposure to dangerous neighbourhoods or challenging schools.
+Intervention may be more effective when directed at the underlying issues and designed to fit the work flow and staffing of local child and family services.
 Integration efforts in Finland involve work with school-based and public health services.
-Health promoting activities will be delivered in the context for co-occurring service conditions, and with a focus on individual and family strengths and vulnerabilities.
+Health promotion activities are delivered in the context of co-occurring service conditions, and with a focus on both individual and family strengths and vulnerabilities.

-A strategic approach to health promotion consist both vertical and horizontal actions.
-In this way strong systems of local child and family services with universal delivery can be achieved.
-For the moment, service systems are often expensive in terms of duplication, inefficiency, and high procurement costs [4].
-In developing child and family services, the challenges include the fragmentation of services, inter-sector boarders, different work cultures, and data transmission difficulties.
-Furthermore, the families have a wide diversity of needs, as well as differences in obtaining assistance and advice.
+A strategic approach to health promotion consists of both managerial and operational actions.
+This enables strong systems in local child and family services and universal delivery.
+Service systems are currently often expensive in terms of duplication, inefficiency and high procurement costs.
+The challenges to developing child and family services include the fragmentation of services, inter-sector borders, different work cultures and data transmission difficulties.
+Furthermore, families have a wide diversity of needs and varying degrees of access to assistance and advice.

-In planning the present development program, the following framework was used to conceptualize the integration of child and family services.
-Activity integration involves joint provision of intervention by different sectors of services and joint training sessions for professionals.
-At regional level, policy integration includes the development of a harmonized incentive structure for operationalizing the actions and a formation of a new partnership for municipal-based delivery of child and family services.
-Furthermore, capacity building includes strengthening the evaluation of health promotion activities among municipal child and family services.
+In planning the present development programme, we used the following framework to conceptualise the integration of child and family services.
+Activity integration involves the joint provision of intervention by different sectors of services and joint training sessions for professionals.
+At the regional level, policy integration includes the development of a harmonised incentive structure for operationalising actions, and the formation of a new partnership for municipal-based delivery of child and family services.
+Furthermore, capacity building strengthens the evaluation of health promotion activities among municipal child and family services.

-The present development program across the Council of Oulu Region is based on elements of brief psychoeducational discussions with parents (Let's Talk about Children, LTC) [5].
-LTC was developed for the Effective Family Program and has been tested in real life mental health clinics to fit in the real life settings of multi-professional child and family services [5-7].
-In Finland, most children are happy with their lives.
-Not all children, however, are getting the best possible start in life.
-Almost 10% of children live in jobless households.
-Among secondary school aged children 4 % see their parents drunk on a weekly basis, 7 % of children report being weekly bullied in school, and 8 % do not have close friends [8].
+The present development programme in the Council of Oulu Region is based on elements of brief psychoeducational discussions with parents (Let's Talk about Children, LTC).
+LTC was developed for the Effective Family Programme, which provided methods for health and social services to support families and children of mentally ill parents.
+LTC has earlier been tested in mental health clinics to fit the real-life settings of multiprofessional child and family services.5-7 While the LTC development work was initiated in psychiatric services, the present programme will extend the LTC approach to all municipal child and family services.

+According to Finnish School Health Promotion study, most children are happy with their lives.
+Not all of secondary school-aged children, however, get the best possible start in life: almost 10% of children live in jobless households, 4% see their parents drunk on a weekly basis, 7% report being bullied weekly at school and 8% have no close friends.
+In Finland, 6% of children aged 0-17 are subject to a child welfare notification, 5% take part in a child welfare intervention and 1% have placements outside the home.